 - Proper designations of beneficiaries on life insurance and benefit plans

 - Powers of attorney for property and health care in the event of disability

 By updating or creating these estate tools, an unmarried couple can protect themselves in the event of a death or an incapacitating illness or injury.
 Without these tools, most estates will go into probate while blood relatives can make decisions about property and the health of a person, excluding the other member of the unmarried couple.

 Contact Chicago Estate Planning Attorney Provenza

 Life decisions and transfer of assets upon death or injury always involve the people you love and care for, and for this reason, Illinois law hasn’t been that forgiving to unmarried couples.
 Fortunately, there are certain steps that you can take to protect your assets, your property and healthcare wishes, and so forth.
 By calling Chicago estate planning attorney James C. Provenza, we can work with you, one-on-one, to develop a thorough and proactive estate plan.
-Call our Chicago office today at (847) 729-3939 for a free consultation.
+Call our Chicago office today at (847) 729-3939.